-Investment analysts Business partners Risk Excellence and Compliance ESG Products and Services Responsible Sourcing [I. SASB Material: Leadership and Governance: Risk Excellence and Compliance] [I. SASB Material: Business Model and Innovation: ESG Products and Services] [I. SASB Material: Leadership and Governance: Responsible Sourcing] Reporting I Practice 1 102-45 Entities included in the consolidated financial statements · d in the report represents a n operations, unless explici - 102-46 Defining report content and topic boundaries framework, the G to State Street ar assessment performance external stakehold State Street, and non-material informaterial informaterial to certain in consultation w material topic.
-In global operations each material top nis report was informed by the RI Standards and other report our activities and impacts ormed in 2017 consulted out ders.
-This helped define the hence described in this report at the stakeholder groups.
-Topic with State Street (STT) subject principle the content of this a.
-Any exceptions are explainable. orting standards relevant s.
-A materiality r internal as well as a topics most material to ort.
-In addition, some we felt it would be of a boundaries were defined at matter experts for each as report covers all STT med under GRI 103-1 for 102-47 List of material topics [Introduction], [In troduction: Meaningful Mat eriality] 102-48 Restatements of information No restatements 102-49 Changes in reporting The boundaries for or the report have not chang ged from previous years.
-102-50 Reporting period January 1 to Dece ember 31, 2018 102-51 Date of most recent report May 2018 102-52 Reporting cycle Annual Reporting
+Investment analysts Business partners Risk Excellence and Compliance ESG Products and Services Responsible Sourcing [I. SASB Material: Leadership and Governance: Risk Excellence and Compliance] [I. SASB Material: Business Model and Innovation: ESG Products and Services] [I. SASB Material: Leadership and Governance: Responsible Sourcing] Reporting Practice 1 102-45 Entities included in the consolidated financial statements ed in the report represents a on operations, unless explici - 102-46 Defining report content and topic boundaries The content for this report was informed by topics of the SASB framework, the GRI Standards and other reporting standards relevant to State Street and our activities and impacts.
+A materiality assessment performed in 2017 consulted our internal as well as external stakeholders.
+This helped define the topics most material to State Street, and hence described in this report.
+In addition, some non-material information was added, where we felt it would be of interest to certain stakeholder groups.
+Topic boundaries were defined in consultation with State Street (STT) subject matter experts for each material topic.
+In principle the content of this report covers all STT global operations.
+Any exceptions are explained under GRI 103-1 for each material topic.
+[Introduction], [Introduction: Meaningful Materiality] orting standards relevant s.
+A materiality r internal as well as e topics most material to ort.
+In addition, some we felt it would be of boundaries were defined et matter experts for each s report covers all STT hed under GRI 103-1 for 102-47 List of material topics [Introduction], [Ir ntroduction: Meaningful Mat eriality] 102-48 Restatements of information No restatements j.
+102-49 Changes in reporting The boundaries f or the report have not chang ged from previous years.
+102-50 Reporting period January 1 to Dec ember 31, 2018 102-51 Date of most recent report May 2018 102-52 Reporting cycle Annual Reporting